project-circles/coordinator/README.md

 rustup override set nightly
 ```

 The coordinator server utilizes the [Rocket](https://rocket.rs/) web framework which requires the latest nightly toolchain.
 Now you should be able to start a server locally by running `cargo run`.
-This command should spin up a web server with an interface in your local [environment](http://localhost:8000).
+This command should spin up a web server with an interface on your local [machine](http://localhost:8000).